microsoft/onnxscript/docs/intermediate_representation/tensors.md

     print("nbytes: ", tensor.nbytes)  # 6
 ```

 The `TorchTensor` class above implements `tobytes()` to produce the correct bytes representation for the tensor when it is serialized into an ONNX file / TensorProto.
-The class also implements the `__array__()` method to return float32 for types NumPy does not support.
+The class also implements the `__array__()` method to return the bit representation for types NumPy does not support.
 This way analysis passes can still perform computation on these values.

 ### Computation with different Frameworks